pmackinlay/binaryninja-clipper/README.md

 to load InterPro computer system boot and flash ROM images.
 The [second](coff.py) is designed to handle COFF executable and object files as used by CLIX (UNIX SYSVR3 for CLIPPER systems).
-The [third](disk.py) binary view handles disk partition images, specifically the REBUILD boot floppy disk image (and the I/O system monitor and blue screen utility code contained).
+The [third](disk.py) binary view handles disk partition images, specifically the REBUILD and FDMDISK boot floppy disk images (and the I/O system monitor, blue screen utility and diagnostic code contained).

 The CLIPPER architecture plugin has the following known issues:

 * Stack operations using registers other than r15 are not implemented.
-* Incomplete handling of condition codes/flags.
-* System calls are not fully implemented.
 * Some C400 instructions are unimplemented, especially delayed branches.

 The COFF binary view has the following known issues: